Thrandis/tfjgeorge.github.io/index.md

 layout: default
 ---

 Hey !
-This is Thomas George, studying deep learning at [MILA](https://mila.umontreal.ca/).
+This is Thomas George, studying deep learning at [MILA](https://mila.umontreal.ca/) under the supervision of [Pascal Vincent](http://www.iro.umontreal.ca/~vincentp/).

 ## Notes for course ift6268 computer vision
 Here are some notes I took while reading papers related to vision during the course ift6268 by Roland Memisevitch: